FuLagann/sharp-checker/README.md

 # SharpChecker

-SharpChecker is a CLI program that looks into .NET libraries (dll) and applications (exe) to check on information about specific types as the user listed.
-It will also save all the information as a JSON file, normally saved as `type.json` from where it was ran.
-Information on how to use can be found under the [Usage section](#usage).
+SharpChecker is a CLI program that looks into .NET libraries (dll) and executables (exe) to check on information about specific types as the user has queried.
+SharpChecker will generate a JSON file that records everything it can about the specified type.
+Alternatively, the program can also list all the types existing in the list of .NET assemblies that the user has specified, recording a JSON file of all the types found within their respective assembly.
+To see more information on how to use SharpChecker, see the [Usage section](#usage).

 **NOTE:** When looking up types with generic parameters, instead of looking for something like `System.Collections.Generic.Dictionary<TValue, TKey>`, you must look up the type with a grave character ( &grave; ); which means you must look up the type as such: ``System.Collections.Generic.Dictionary`2``.
 Since the grave character ( &grave; ) does not work nicely with terminals, you can replace the grave character ( &grave; ) with a dash ( - ).
 Thus looking for types with generic parameters should be as such: `System.Collections.Generic.Dictionary-2`.